 |

-| What county officials are elected_ |
+What county officials are elected? |

-| County Commissioners,
+County Commissioners,

 County Clerk, Assessor, Recorder,